swaptacular/swpt_accounts/protocol.rst

 ``AccountTransfer`` message
 ---------------------------

-Emitted when a transfer has been committed, affecting a given account.
+Emitted when a committed transfer has affected a given account.

-NOTE: Each committed transfer affects exactly two accounts: the
+**Important note:** Each committed transfer affects exactly two
-      sender's, and the recipient's.
-Therefore, exactly two `AccountTransferSignal`s will be emitted for each committed transfer.
+accounts: the sender's, and the recipient's.
+Therefore, exactly two ``AccountTransfer`` messages MUST be emitted for each committed transfer.
+The only exception to this rule is for special-purpose accounts, for which there would be no recipients to the message.

+debtor_id : int64
+   The ID of the debtor.

+creditor_id : int64
-* `debtor_id` and `creditor_id` identify the affected account.
+   Along with ``debtor_id`` identifies the affected account.

+transfer_seqnum : int64
+   TODO: improve description
-* `transfer_seqnum` is the sequential number (> 0) of the
+   The sequential number of the transfer.
+MUST be positive.
-  transfer.
 For a newly created account, the sequential number of the first transfer will have its lower 40 bits set to `0x0000000001`, and its higher 24 bits calculated from the account's creation date (the number of days since Jan 1st, 1970).
-Note that when an account has been removed from the database, and then recreated again, for this account, a gap will occur in the generated sequence of `transfer_seqnum`s.
+Note that when an account has been removed from the database, and then recreated again, for this account, a gap will occur in the generated sequence of seqnums.

+coordinator_type : string
-* `coordinator_type` indicates the subsystem which initiated the transfer.
+   Indicates the subsystem which requested the transfer.
+MUST be between 1 and 30 symbols, ASCII only.

+committed_at_ts : date-time
-* `committed_at_ts` is the moment at which the transfer was committed.
+   The moment at which the transfer was committed.

+committed_amount : int64

+   TODO: change the name?
-* `committed_amount` is the increase in the account principal which the transfer caused.
-It can be positive (increase), or negative (decrease), but it can never be zero.
+   The increase in the account principal which the transfer caused.
+It can be positive (increase), or negative (decrease), but it MUST NOT be zero.

+other_party_identity : string

-* `other_party_identity` is a string, which (along with `debtor_id`)
-  identifies the other party in the transfer.
-When `committed_amount` is positive, this is the sender; when `committed_amount` is negative, this is the recipient.
+   A string which (along with ``debtor_id``) identifies the other party in the transfer.
+When ``committed_amount`` is positive, this is the sender; when ``committed_amount`` is negative, this is the recipient.
 Different implementations may use different formats for the identifier.

+transfer_message : string
-* `transfer_message` contains notes from the sender.
+   Notes from the sender.
 Can be any string that the sender wanted the recipient to see.

-* `transfer_flags` contains various flags set when the transfer was finalized.
-(This is the value of the `transfer_flags` parameter, with which the `finalize_prepared_transfer` actor was called.)
+transfer_flags : int32
+   This MUST be the value of the ``transfer_flags`` field in the `FinalizePreparedTransfer` message, that fianlized the tranfer.

+account_creation_date : date
-* `account_creation_date` is the date on which the account was created.
-It can be used to differentiate transfers from different "epochs".
+   The date on which the account was created.

 * `account_new_principal` is the account principal, after the transfer has been committd (between -MAX_INT64 and MAX_INT64).